FictChar/airbnc_project/README.md

 # AirBNC
 An API for a property rental service with different elements, including users, properties, properties type, reviews and others.

-Instructions I followed to build this:
+# Starting instructions:

-I initialise the project with npm init -y, install the required modules: psql, pq format and jest and we will be running our utils function using TDD.
+Initialise project using: npm init -y, install the required modules: psql, pq format and jest.

+Update scripts on package.json

+ "scripts": {
+    "test": "jest",
+    "setup-dbs": "psql -f ./db/setup.sql",
+    "seed": "node ./db/data/run_seed.js"
+  },

-After that I installed pg and dotenv npm i pg and npm i dotenv and added a .env file to add my db.
+Install pg and dotenv npm i pg and npm i dotenv and add a .env file to add the db.

-Create a pool to manage multiple connection on the file connections.js and exported the module.
+Create a pool to manage multiple connection on the file connections.js and export the module.

-Then create the db on psql using the commands CREATE DATABASE airbnc_test
+# Time to create the tables and seed the data

-After that I started working on the different tables and create them, considering the case they already exist with the DROP IF EXIST.
+After all of that have been done, I started working on the different tables and create them, considering the case they already exist with the DROP IF EXIST.

 Following that I proceed to create two files: seed and seed-run and add a seed script to the package.json file to start working on the system.